williamhobbs/energy-forecasting-tools/README.md

 # energy-forecasting-tools

 This repository is a place for some energy forecasting tools.
 It currently includes solar and wind tools, but may expand one day to include electric load.
-The wind tools are not as developed at the solar tools.
+Forecasts can be created using the NOAA GFS, NOAA GEFS, NOAA HRRR, and ECMWF IFS and AIFS (open data versions) models.

 For solar, look at the notebook [solar_example.ipynb](solar_example.ipynb) for some examples, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.
 Both of these convert the resource forecasts to power.

-There is also a basic solar ensemble forecast demonstrated in [ensemble_example.ipynb](ensemble_example.ipynb).
+There area also solar ensemble forecasts demonstrated in [ensemble_example.ipynb](ensemble_example.ipynb).

 For wind, look at the notebook [wind_example.ipynb](wind_example.ipynb).

-Forecasts can be created using the NOAA GFS, NOAA HRRR, and ECMWF IFS (open data version) models.
+The wind tools are not as developed at the solar tools.

 ## Quick examples